ONEONUORA/ONEONUORA/README.md

 - 👋 Hi, I’m ONUORA EBUBE EBUKA FROM NIGERIA
-- 👀 I’m interested in ..software development
+- 👀 I’m interested in ..software development and machine learning
-- 🌱 I’m currently learning ...python,JavaScript, C++, Solidity, Rust, Vyper, Web3
+- 🌱 I’m currently learning ...python,JavaScript, C++, C, Django, node.js
-- 💞️ I’m looking to collaborate on any Front-End & Back-End Projects.
+- 💞️ I’m looking to collaborate on any Front-End & Back-End Projects and machine learning.
 - 📫 How to reach me; monweebube44@gmail.com or onuoraebube44@gmail.com